-In your case right now you need to ask yourself if your current day to day activities are really helping your business, if of course business goals are your focus in 2009.
+In your case right now you need to ask yourself if your current day to day activities are really helping your business, if of course business goals are your focus this year.
 If they are not, you need to make changes.

 The core elements of a successful blog have not changed.
 You still need great pillar content.
 You still need to market your work through communication channels.
 You still need to build relationships, network, and implement fundamental traffic and marketing techniques.
 You still need to follow the Blog Profits Blueprint, which is just as relevant today as when I published it in 2007.

-For most of you bloggers reading this, the big change you need to make in 09 is an adjustment of how you spend your time.
+For most of you bloggers reading this, the big change you need to make is an adjustment of how you spend your time.
 I’ve said this before, but it remains just as powerful a statement – you don’t win if all you do is consume other people’s ideas, you must publish your own unique ideas for others to benefit from.
-Cut the time wasting activities, focus on output and consider what you can become really good at in 2009.
+Cut the time wasting activities, focus on output and consider what you can become really good at.

 For those of you building a business, which may include blogging, but also other critical elements such as email lists, automated marketing systems, affiliate programs and of course, products of your own, you face a myriad of choices next year.